-Then on May 28, 2018, Eric Turk was working on clearing weeds and grooming the areas around the Visitor Center when I asked him if he knew what those weeds were that were spreading under the apricot tree and covering the area where the walkway seemed to be buried.
+Then on May 28, 2018, Eric Turk was working on clearing weeds and grooming the areas around the Visitor Center.
+I asked him if he would remove some of the dirt to reveal more of the walkway.

 That conversation ignited Eric’s interest as well.
-I told him the story Buzz had told me, and Eric offered to clear away the dirt obscuring the next part of the walkway as he was already scraping away the weeds in that spot.
+I told him the story Buzz had told me.
+Eric agreed to clear away the dirt obscuring the next part of the walkway as he was already scraping away the weeds in that spot.

 THE EXCITEMENT IS CONTAGIOUS

-Four days later, Kyle and Lisa Morrison arrived for a one-week stint to help take care of Meher Mount while I was recovering from an injury.
+Four days later, Kyle and Lisa Morrison arrived for a week to help take care of Meher Mount while I was recovering from an injury.

-Just as he arrived, a van with five visitors from India arrived.
+Just as Kyle and Lisa arrived, a van with five visitors from India arrived.
 I came out to greet them all and couldn’t wait to tell them about Baba’s Walkway.
 Everyone began to reverently touch the stones where their Beloved had walked, taking His darshan [blessing] into their hearts.

 THE WALKWAY EXTENDS TO THE GUESTHOUSE